enarx-archive/enarx-wasmldr/README.md

 It can be used to run a Wasm file with given command-line arguments and environment variables.

+Note: requires openssl development files.
+On Fedora, this equates to:
+- openssl-devel
+You may also need to install the Perl-File-Compare and Perl-FindBin packages

 ### Example invocation

 ```console